jmerizia/parallel-pytorch/README.md

 - [ ] tests for correctness across various scales
 - [ ] benchmark against existing solutions

+more niche things
+- [ ] enable sending arbitrary objects in pipeline scheduler

 future performance improvements
 - [ ] only send input to the first pipeline stage
 - [ ] gradient checkpointing for pipeline